-Could Seasonal Eating Be The Affordable Answer To Better Tasting Produce?
+Is Seasonal Eating The Affordable Answer To Better Tasting Food?

 Woman putting fresh fruits and vegetables into a paper bag at market